 I sighed.
 If everything went to plan today, his conscious mind would want to put as much space between us as possible.

 Sounds of life came from further inside the house.
 Liam and Jennifer were early risers, which was good because so was Gran.
-I gave up on getting any more shuteye and carefully disentangled myself from Jakob.
+I gave up on getting any more shuteye and carefully untangled myself from Jakob.
 He rolled onto his back but didn’t wake.
 I stood next to the bed for a moment, watching him, feeling conflicted.
 Sure, this was kind of creepy, but it might be my last chance to see him completely at ease, hair tussled, features softened by sleep.
 I drank in the beauty of his tattoos, the intricacy of their overlocking patterns, my gaze moving to the heavy muscles of his chest before dipping lower.
-The sheets had fallen to his hips, revealing the full expanse of his stomach.
-I lifted my gaze back to his face and studied his features, memorizing the sight of his full, soft lips, that aquiline nose, the hard line of his jaw, and those sharp cheekbones.
+The sheets had fallen to his hips, revealing the full expanse of his chiseled stomach.
+I lifted my gaze back to his face and studied his features, memorizing the sight of his lips, that slightly crooked nose, the hard line of his jaw, and those sharp cheekbones.

-Please forgive me for what I’m about to do, I pleaded.
+Please forgive me for what I’m about to do, I prayed.
 Because I didn’t want this to be the last time.
 Jennifer was right; I went this far because I did care about him.
 I didn’t want him hurt.
 I didn’t want him to risk his life just to assuage his father’s stupid ego or help him clean up a mess that shouldn’t have been made in the first place.

 It had only been a few days, but a few days was enough to make it clear that I wanted a few more days, a few more weeks, hell, a few more months with this man.
-He was mercurial, guarded, and sure, even a bit moody.
+He was mercurial, guarded, and yes, even a bit moody.
 His temper sometimes got the better of him.
 When he thought he knew best, he could be a pushy bastard.
 But he also knew how to apologize.
 He trusted me to take the lead, even in dangerous situations.
-And he was funny, when he let himself be, that dry, slightly macabre, and sometimes even goofy sense of humor peeking through when it was just the two of us.
+And he was funny, when he let himself be, that dry, slightly macabre, sometimes even goofy sense of humor peeking through when it was just the two of us.
 I wanted time to coax that side of him out.
 I wanted more mornings like this one, endless nights of exploration and pleasure.

-He shifted in his sleep again, head turning toward me, and I moved away before he cracked his eyes open and saw me looming over him in the semi-darkness like someone wondering what his bone marrow tasted like.
+He shifted in his sleep again, head turning toward me, and I moved away before he cracked his eyes open and saw me looming over him in the darkness like someone wondering what his bone marrow tasted like.

 I got dressed quickly and slipped out the door.
 Gran, Jennifer, and Liam were in the kitchen, standing around the island, drinking coffee.
 My gaze went to my grandmother, and I studied her features, trying to read her like Jennifer read me last night.
 Was today a good day?
 Had she woken up confused and alone and scared?
 Jennifer had the good sense to put her in a room right next to theirs.
-She said she was a light sleeper, and if Gran woke and called out, she would hear her and be close by to help.
+She said she was a light sleeper, and if Gran woke up and called out, she would hear her and be close by to help.